Home Insights Why Entexis™ Systems: From ThirtyFour® Soft Systems to the Future

 If you’d asked us at ThirtyFour® what we were building, we would have said “design that works.”
 Honest, accurate, and limited.

-If you ask us at Entexis what we’re building, the answer is bigger: software that understands the business it’s serving — and gets smarter at it over time.
+If you ask us at Entexis what we’re building, the answer is bigger: software that understands the business it’s serving, and gets smarter at it over time.
 That’s what we were reaching for at ThirtyFour® without having the permission (or the name) to say it out loud.
 Entexis is the permission.

 We didn’t leave ThirtyFour® behind.
 We grew out of it.
-Everything we learned in those years — the taste, the discipline, the obsession with craft, the refusal to ship something ugly or broken or lazy — all of that is still inside Entexis.
+Everything we learned in those years: the taste, the discipline, the obsession with craft, the refusal to ship something ugly or broken or lazy.
+All of that is still inside Entexis.
 It’s the spine.

 But the ambition is new.
 And honestly, it’s the ambition that should have been there from the start.
 We were just waiting for ourselves to catch up with it.